 This is a caramelized German Munich malt.
 Use CaraMunich for a deep reddish saturated color, 5 to 15% will also lend a fuller rounder flavor, contributes to foam stability, adds unfermentable caramelized sugars, provides body in all beers, and contributes a rich malty aroma.
 Used for Oktoberfest, bockbier, dark beers, porter, stout, Schankbier, red ale, brown ale, malt-liquor, amber ales.

-Malt is kilned or dryed over a beechwood fire.
+Malt is kilned or dried over a beechwood fire.
 Some US brewers use malt smoked over Adler.
-Depending on the amount of smoking, the malt can be used in 100% of the mash, as some Bamberg brewers do, or used as a flavoring malt in the 10-30% range.
+Depending on the amount of smoking, the malt can be used in 100% of the mash, as some Bamberg brewers or used as a flavoring malt in the 10-30% range.
 Imparts a distinct smoked character to the beer.
-Rauchbiers should be based on a Marzen recipe and adjusted using rauchmalt, which shifts the color from amber to dark-amber/light porter.
+Rauchbiers should be based on a Marzen recipes and adjusted using rauchmalt, which shifts the color from amber to dark-amber/light porter.
 May be steeped.

 Honey Malt 20-30°L